Convergence rates for the moment-SoS hierarchy: Introduction

-The moment-SoS hierarchy provides guaranteed convergence \cite{lasserre2009moments,nie2014exact,lasserre2015introduction,tacchi2022convergence} but, apart from the case of polynomial optimization, the speed of the convergence for the infinite dimensional problems has been rarely investigated.
+The moment-SoS hierarchy provides guaranteed convergence \cite{lasserre2009moments,nie2014exact,tacchi2022convergence} but, apart from the case of polynomial optimization, the speed of the convergence for the infinite-dimensional problems has been rarely investigated.
 Two examples where explicit convergence rates were derived can be found in \cite{korda2017convergence} and \cite{korda2018convergence} where a slow convergence rate was presented based on~\cite{nie2007complexity}.
-Since then, the problem of providing bounds on the minimal truncation required to fully represent positive polynomials as sums of squares has been deeply studied, both in the generic case~\cite{baldi2021moment,baldi2022moment} and in specific settings~\cite{slot2021christoffel,baldi2023psatz}.
+Since then, the problem of providing bounds on the minimal truncation required to fully represent positive polynomials as sums of squares has been deeply studied, with recent strong improvements both in the generic case~\cite{baldi2021moment,baldi2022moment,slot2022convergence} and in specific settings~\cite{slot2021christoffel,baldi2023psatz,fang2021quantum,bach2023exponential}.

 \paragraph{\bf Contribution.}